AFRICA

 Notification: The parties must submit the notification, complying with the established requirements.
 See topic 33.

-The notification must be filed at any time prior to Closing or material implementation in Costa Rica.
+The notification must be filed at any time prior to closing or material implementation in Costa Rica.

 Verification of compliance with formal requirements: